marcusfrdk/simple-image-encoder/README.md

 - [ ] Containerize functions and simplify functionality.
 - [ ] Unit testing among other tests
 - [ ] Support more file types, such as audio, video and text files.

+## Notes

+- I've only tested this on Linux (Ubuntu 20.04) and MacOS (Big sur).
+It might not work fully as expected on Windows.
+I will test this as soon as possible.
+- This project is only for fun and should never be used in production or mission critical projects.

 ## Credits